 Here are some of the best canal cruises in Amsterdam that go the extra mile, from bottomless drinks to hot delicious food served on board:

-1. This Amsterdam canal cruise with pizza, bottomless drinks and ice cream
+1. This Amsterdam canal cruise with bottomless cheese and alcohol

-This is not a drill – imagine taking in the best sights of Amsterdam while noshing on fresh pizza straight from the oven and unlimited wine, beer and soft drinks.
+This is not a drill – imagine taking in the best sights of Amsterdam while noshing on a never-ending plate of cheese, complete with unlimited wine, beer and soft drinks.
 What could be better?
-What about some free Ben and Jerry’s ice cream to finish the evening off?
-What can I say, sounds pretty magical.

 2. This private BBQ canal cruise, w/a live cook + bottomless beer and prosecco